 f) The SME shall refuse a reassociation request from an HT STA that does not support all the MCSs in the BSSBasicMCSSet parameter.

-g) The SME shall refuse a reassociation request from a VHT STA that does not support all the <VHTMCS, NSS> tuples indicated by the BSSBasicVHTMCS_NSSSet parameter.
+g) The SME shall refuse a reassociation request from a VHT STA that does not support all the <VHTMCS, NSS> tuples indicated by the Basic VHT-MCS and NSS Set field of the VHT Operation parameter in the MLME-START.request primitive.

 10.39 VHT BSS operation